 1. Drink plenty of water to stay hydrated, as sunburn can encourage fluid loss through the skin.

-2. Get out of the sun.
-Cover up affected areas with loose cotton clothing, which allows your skin to breathe.
+2. Cover up scorched skin with loose cotton clothing, which allows your skin to breathe.

 3. Take a cool bath.
 They’re not as harsh on the skin as showers, so are less likely to cause further damage.
 Opt for fragrance-free soaps and moisturisers to avoid irritation.

-4. Over-the-counter anti-inflammatory painkillers such as ibuprofen will reduce pain and help with any inflammation.
+4. Over-the-counter anti-inflammatory painkillers such as ibuprofen will reduce pain and help with inflammation.